Maximilian Paul

-Maximilian "Max" Paul (born 14 February 2000) is a German racing driver who currently competes in the DTM for his own team Paul Motorsport.
+Maximilian "Max" Paul (born 14 February 2000) is a German racing driver competing in the DTM and GT World Challenge Europe Endurance Cup for TGI Team by GRT as a Lamborghini factory driver.

 Career

 Karting

 Paul started karting in 2011.
 He has competed in the KZ2 category of the CIK-FIA Karting European Championship and WSK Super Master Series as a factory driver of DR Racing Kart.

 Sports car racing

-In 2017 Paul made his car racing debut by competing in a round of the DMV BMW Challenge.

-In 2018 he competed in the Audi Sport Seyffarth R8 LMS Cup.

-In 2019 he returned to the championship, competing in four races which he all won.
-That he also made his debut in the ADAC GT Masters.
-He competed for the T3 Motorsport team from Dresden and finished the season in 34th.

-In 2020 he remained in the ADAC GT Masters with T3-HRT-Motorsport.
-Together with his teammate Niels Langeveld he finished the season in 30th.
+In 2017, Paul made his car racing debut by competing in a round of the DMV BMW Challenge.
+In 2018, he competed in the Audi R8 LMS Cup.
+Paul returned to the championship in 2019, competing in four races which he all won.
+That year he also made his debut in the ADAC GT Masters.
+He competed in an Audi R8 LMS Evo for the T3 Motorsport team from Dresden, and finished the season in 34th.
+In 2020, Paul remained in the ADAC GT Masters with T3-HRT-Motorsport.
+Together with his teammate Niels Langeveld, he finished the season in 30th.
 Paul also made an appearance in the Audi Sport Seyffarth R8 LMS Cup, where he won both races at Autodrom Most and TT Circuit Assen.

-In 2021 he started his third season with T3 Motorsport in the ADAC GT Masters.
+In 2021, Paul started his third season in the ADAC GT Masters with T3 Motorsport, the first aboard a Lamborghini Huracán GT3 Evo.
 He started the season with Hugo Sasse as his teammate.
-Later in the season Sasse was replaced first by Marco Mapelli and then Luca Ghiotto.
+Later in the season, Sasse was replaced first by Marco Mapelli and then Luca Ghiotto.
 Paul finished the season in 22nd.
-In 2021 he also joined his team for a guest start in the Red Bull Ring round of the Deutsche Tourenwagen Masters.
+In 2021, he also joined T3 for a guest start in the Red Bull Ring round of the Deutsche Tourenwagen Masters.
 He finished the races in thirteenth and eleventh.

-In 2022 Paul was announced as a Lamborghini Junior.
-He remained in the ADAC GT Masters with the same team once again.
+In 2022, Paul was announced as a Lamborghini junior.
+He remained in the ADAC GT Masters with T3 Motorsport once again.
 He also joined the team to compete in the 24 Hours of Daytona.
-The team finished the race eight in the GTD class.
-In the ADAC GT Masters Paul's teammate would be Marco Mapelli.
-During the season the team hit financial troubles and was at risk of insolvency.
-From the fourth round at the Nürburgring onwards Maximilian Paul and Marco Mapelli started under the name Paul Motorsport with the help of Maximilian's father Tobias Paul and his main sponsor Meyle Autoteile.
-In the second race at the Nürburgring the pair finally took their first podium of the season.
-Three more podiums throughout the season enabled the pair to finish the season in eleventh after a poor start.
+The team finished the race eighth in the GTD class.
+In the ADAC GT Masters, Paul's teammate would be Lamborghini factory driver Marco Mapelli.
+During the season, the team hit financial troubles and was at risk of insolvency.
+From the fourth round at the Nürburgring onwards, Paul and Mapelli raced under the name Paul Motorsport with the help of Maximilian's father, Tobias Paul, and his main sponsor Meyle.
+At the Lausitzring, Paul achieved his first ADAC GT Masters podium.
+The pair finished the season with three consecutive podiums at the Sachsenring and Hockenheimring to take 11th in the standings.